 Have one team member research this topic and share emerging information about it with the team.
 Then sit down as a group to formulate a plan.

-Electronic learning can also be used for micro-learning, which involves providing mini-trainings that give employees digestible chunks of information instead of having them take a full-length workshop on a topic.
+eLearning can also be used for micro-learning, which involves providing mini-trainings that give employees digestible chunks of information instead of having them take a full-length workshop on a topic.
 Micro-learning can be a very effective and efficient way to instill knowledge, and it can be done through an online system that lets employees learn at their own pace.

 A webinar is a great way to let employees learn from an expert without all the travel costs and additional expenses.

-7. Train the Trainers on Teaching Soft Skills
+7. Train On Soft Skills

 “HR’s role is to teach the teachers and coach the coaches,” says Gallup.
 Thus, HR staff must develop their own training and coaching expertise so they’re prepared to support employees at all levels of the organization—from interns to executives.